HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species: Discussions

 \subsubsection{Excitation Conditions}

 Assuming local thermodynamic equilibrium (LTE), we construct rotational and vibrational diagrams for NaCl toward the two sources with the highest signal-to-noise ratios (I16484$-$4603 and I17008$-$4040; Figure~\ref{fig:rot_vib}).

-The derived rotational temperatures are $\sim$600~K and $\sim$300~K, respectively, while the vibrational temperatures are significantly higher, $\sim$3000~K and $\sim$1500–2000~K. These results are consistent with previous studies \citep{2019ApJ...872...54G,Ginsburg2023}.
+The derived rotational temperatures are $\sim$600~K and $\sim$300~K, respectively, whereas the vibrational temperatures inferred from the vibrationally excited transitions are higher, of order $\sim$3000~K and $\sim$1500--2000~K. These results are broadly consistent with previous studies \citep{2019ApJ...872...54G,Ginsburg2023}.
 The physical interpretation of the vibrational temperature depends on the excitation mechanism.
 If the excitation is dominated by collisions in dense and hot gas, the vibrational temperature may reflect the kinetic temperature.
 In contrast, if radiative pumping is important, the vibrational temperature can exceed the kinetic temperature and instead trace non-LTE excitation effects.
-In this case, the actual gas temperature is likely closer to the rotational temperature of a few hundred K. The large discrepancy between the rotational and vibrational temperatures therefore suggests that NaCl is not in LTE, and that radiative excitation likely plays an important role.
+In this case, the actual gas temperature is likely closer to the rotational temperature of a few hundred K. We note that, because the vibrational temperatures are estimated from transitions that are relatively close in upper-state energies, the derived rotational temperatures are sensitive to uncertainties in the line-flux ratios and should be regarded as indicative rather than precise measurements.
+However, the large differences between the rotational and vibrational temperatures remain significant.
+We therefore interpret the high vibrational temperatures mainly as evidence for non-LTE excitation, suggesting that NaCl is not in LTE and that radiative excitation likely plays an important role.

 Alternatively, the apparent excitation temperatures inferred from the rotational and vibrational diagrams may be biased by radiative transfer effects \citep{Goldsmith99}.
 In particular, when the optical depths of the molecular lines become non-negligible, the contrast between transitions with different excitation energies is suppressed relative to that expected from their level populations, which can flatten the slope of the diagrams and lead to an overestimation of the excitation temperature.
 The presence of bright dust continuum emission may introduce additional uncertainty in the derivation of level populations from the observed line intensities.
 Given the high continuum brightness temperatures of these sources (185 K and 596 K; Table~\ref{tab:peak}), the dust emission may approach optical depth unity.
 In addition, dust scattering -- suggested to be important even in massive protostellar disks \citep{Girart18,Yamamuro25} -- may further modify the emergent line intensities \citep{Bosman21}.
 A self-consistent treatment that simultaneously models dust continuum and molecular line radiative transfer will therefore be necessary to fully assess these effects.
 Given the limited number of detected transitions, a more robust determination of the excitation conditions will require observations of additional lines.